PioneersHub/conference/README.md

 Pioneers Hub is an organization dedicated to building and nurturing communities of experts in tech and research.
 The goal is to facilitate knowledge sharing, collaboration, and innovation.

-Check out the [Pioneers Hub GitHub repository](https://github.com/PioneersHub) to check more tools to build and maintain healthy communities.
+Check out the [Pioneers Hub GitHub repository](https://github.com/PioneersHub) to check more templates and tools like this to build and maintain healthy communities.

 ![Pioneers Hub Logo](assets/images/Pioneers-Hub-Logo-vereinfacht-inline.svg){ style="width:50%" }